Eme Eyzaguirre: Music career

-Eyzaguirre has presented their work in cultural spaces and festivals, among them the Cultural Center of Spain in Lima and the Peurvian North American Cultural Institute (ICPNA), where they have formed part of exhibits and projects that link music with other artistic disciplines.
+Eyzaguirre has presented their work in cultural spaces and festivals, among them the Cultural Center of Spain in Lima and the Peruvian North American Cultural Institute (ICPNA), where they have formed part of exhibits and projects that link music with other artistic disciplines.

 Some themes that they have covered in their musical career include social problems like gender-based violence and the fight for rights for marginalized communities.
 Their style combines traditional elements with tonal experimentation.

 In 2021, Eyzaguirre was a part of the "Sobrevivir" project at the Peruvian North American Cultural Institute (ICPNA).
 They collaborated with trans artists Angellina Miladi (dancer and choreographer) and Almendra Pamela (musician and composer).
 Their collective exhibit presented art as a tool of resistance.

 In 2023, they worked on "Aves Raras de Siempre," an audio and visual design that reflects on marginalization and diversity in voices of Peruvian music.

 Their solo project "MedoAmor/MedioMiedo" was a 50-minute multimedia performance in São Paulo, Brazil.
 It included songs, spoken and written word, sound, and gesture.